DavidVentura/blog/blog/raw/pico8-performance/POST.md

 The time taken on these two cases is significantly different - the global access requires many more memory lookups and a hash calculation

-If I manually convert the first lines of the codeblock to use local variables (literally prepending `local` to the first few lines of the block), the time per frame goes from **71ms/frame &rarr; 29ms/frame** (budget is <16ms/frame).
+If I manually convert the first lines of the codeblock to use local variables (literally prepending `local` to the first few lines of the block), the time per frame goes from **71ms/frame -> 29ms/frame** (budget is \<16ms/frame).
 However, as I said before, manual code changes to games is a no-go for this project.

 ### Floating point on embedded